mbarbosa30/BoostYield/replit.md

 - **Development Domain:** https://Yield-Boost.replit.app

 ### Farcaster Integration Notes
 The Farcaster `accountAssociation` signature in `/.well-known/farcaster.json` is cryptographically tied to the domain it was created for.
-The current signature was generated for `Yield-Boost.replit.app`.
-For proper Farcaster verification on the production domain `relayboost.app`, a new signature must be generated with the updated domain using the Farcaster account association API.
+The signature has been updated for the production domain `relayboost.app`.

-All Farcaster manifest URLs and HTML meta tags have been updated to use `relayboost.app`.
+All Farcaster manifest URLs, HTML meta tags, and account association signature have been updated to use `relayboost.app`.

 ## External Dependencies